Sybaris: Legacy

 Unlike Herodotus, Diodorus and earlier ancient Greek writers, later authors from the Roman period denounced the Sybarites.
 Aelianus, Strabo and especially Athenaeus saw the destruction of Sybaris as divine vengeance upon the Sybarites for their pride, arrogance, and excessive luxury.
 Athenaeus is the richest source for anecdotes about the Sybarites.
 According to him they invented the chamber pot and pioneered the concept of intellectual property to ensure that cooks could exclusively profit from their signature dishes for a whole year.
-They always traveled in chariots, but would still take three days for a journey of one day.
+They always travelled in chariots, but would still take three days for a journey of one day.
 The roads to villas in the countryside were roofed over and canals transported wine from vineyards to cellars near the sea.
 A fragment of the comedian Metagenes he quotes has a Sybarite boasting about literal rivers of food flowing through the city.

-Not only does Athenaeus provide a great deal of examples to show the decadence of Sybarites, he also argues that their excessive luxury and sins led to their doom.
-According to Athenaeus ambassadors of the Sybarites (one of whom was named Amyris) consulted the oracle of Delphi, who prophesied that war and internal conflict awaited them if they would honor man more than the gods.
-Later he cites Phylarchus, who would have written that the Sybarites invoked the anger of Hera when they murdered thirty ambassadors from Kroton and left them unburied.
+Not only does Athenaeus provide a great deal of examples to show the decadence of Sybarites, but he also argues that their excessive luxury and sins led to their doom.
+According to Athenaeus ambassadors of the Sybarites (one of whom was named Amyris) consulted the oracle of Delphi, who prophesied that war and internal conflict awaited them if they would honour man more than the gods.
+Later he cites Phylarchus, who wrote that the Sybarites invoked the anger of Hera when they murdered thirty ambassadors from Kroton and left them unburied.
 He also cites Herakleides as attributing the divine wrath to the murder of supporters of Telys on the altars of the gods.
 Herakleides supposedly mentioned that the Sybarites attempted to supplant the Olympic Games by attracting the athletes to their own public games with greater prizes.
 The most direct link between luxury and corruption is evident in Athenaeus' anecdote about the defeat of the Sybarites: to amuse themselves the Sybarite cavalrymen trained their horses to dance to flute music.
 When the Krotoniate army had their flute players make music the horses of the Sybarites ran over to the Krotoniates along with their riders.
 Strabo gives the "luxury and insolence" of the Sybarites as the reason for their defeat.
 Claudius Aelianus attributes the fall of Sybaris to its luxury and the murder of a lutenist at the altar of Hera.